venuku/python-exercise-/interview-test/README.md

 # Note: I did not have much time to complete unit test cases, I created a folder called test folder.
-That folder will have unit test cases for this project.
+In the project strucutre, this folder will have unit test cases.

 # Pre-Requisities:
 Python 3